Learn

 IRS Form 1065: The Partnership Tax Return Explained

-Form 1065 is the federal tax return for partnerships and multi-member LLCs.
-Learn how pass-through taxation works, what Schedule K-1 reports.
+Form 1065 is the federal tax return for partnerships and multi-member LLCs — pass-through taxation, what Schedule K-1 reports.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 1065 is the federal tax return for partnerships; one of the most common and most complex business structures in the United States.
 Unlike corporations, partnerships don't pay income tax at the entity level.
 Instead, income, losses, deductions, and credits flow through to individual partners via Schedule K-1s.
 This pass-through structure offers significant flexibility but also introduces some of the most intricate areas of the tax code.